dcos-terraform/examples/README.md

 ## Examples

 - AWS
-  - Default VPC - An example using the regions default VPC
+  - [Existing VPC](aws/existing-vpc/) - An example using the an already existing VPC